 The Confederate position was strong in the center but weaker on the flanks.
 The Honey Hill artillery redoubt was an open earthwork with embrasures for four guns and extended two hundred feet on each side of the Grahamville Road.
 The terrain immediately in front of the artillery redoubt was comparatively open.
 At 150 yards to the front, the shallow, sluggish Euhaw Creek (two feet deep and 20 yards wide) opened up into a marsh on both sides with a heavy growth of trees and dense underbrush that ran along the frontage of the entire position.
-The obvious approach to the Confederate position was by the Grahamville Road but the Union commanders were completely unaware of the existence of the earthworks despite the fact they had been built over two years before.
+The obvious approach to the Confederate position was by the Grahamville Road but the Union commanders were completely unaware of the existence of the earthworks despite the fact they were built over two years ago.

-For the past day and a half, Hatch and the Coast Division were opposed by small skirmishing elements of the 3rd SC Cavalry and, at times, two guns.
-In each action, the Confederates were either repulsed as they skirmished along the line of communication leading to Boyd's Landing or fought a delaying action as the Federals advanced along the Grahamville Road, however this situation was about to change.
+For the past day and a half, Hatch and the Coast Division were opposed by small skirmishing elements of the 3rd SC Cavalry and at times, two guns.
+In each action, the Confederates were either repulsed as they skirmished along the line of communication leading to Boyd's Landing or fought a delaying action as the Federals advanced along the Grahamville Road, but the situation was about to change.

-The Battle of Honey Hill-Tactical Level
+The Battle of Honey Hill - Tactical Level.
 The Grahamville Road approaching the Confederate position made a sharp turn to the left as it passed through the thick forest and swamp.
 The improved positions were nearly invisible to the Federals as they entered the turn and advanced along the road in march column.
 At 1100 the Federal column rounded the turn and the Confederates opened fire on the column with canister and musketry.
-The Union troops were repulsed and the Battle of Honey Hill had begun.
+The Union troops were repulsed and The Battle of Honey Hill had begun.

 Hatch spent the next hour forming a line of battle with BG Potter's 1st Brigade on either side of the Grahamville Road and drove the Confederate skirmishers from the thick woods back into their improved position.
-Then at about noon regimental commanders on their own initiative began to make uncoordinated and mostly unsupported attacks on the Confederate works.
+Then about noon, regimental commanders on their own initiative began to make uncoordinated and mostly unsupported attacks on the Confederate works.
 These attacks continued through out the afternoon.

-The 35th United States Colored Troops (USCT) regiment made one unsupported charge up the Grahamville Road to Honey Hill and was repulsed.
-The 55th MA (Colored) regiment then charged up the Grahamville Road to Honey Hill three times, each charge with 5 of 8 companies in field column.
-The second assault received a supporting charge on their left flank from the 127th NY.
-All three of these charges were repulsed.
-The 25th OH regiment charged unsupported on the Confederate rifle-pits north of Honey Hill and was repulsed.
-Each assault was repulsed and defeated in detail as the Confederates were allowed to concentrate sequentially their fire on one Union attack at a time.
-Between and during these assaults, the front line Union regiments engaged the Confederate position with small arms fire.
-The Confederates noted that the Union uphill fire usually passed over their heads and did little damage while their downhill fire was much more effective.
+The 35th United States Colored Troops (USCT) regiment made one charge up the Grahamville Road to Honey Hill unsupported and was repulsed.
+Then the 55th MA (Colored) regiment also charged up the Grahamville Road to Honey Hill thrice, each time with 5 of 8 companies in field column.
+Only the second assault received a supporting charge on their left flank from the 127th NY.
+All three of the charges were repulsed.
+The 25th OH regiment charged once unsupported on the Confederate rifle-pits north of Honey Hill and was repulsed.
+Each assault was repulsed and defeated in detail as the Confederates were allowed to sequentially concentrate their firepower on one Union attack at a time.
+Between and during these assaults, the front line Union regiments engaged the Confederate position with small arms firefights.
+The Confederates noted that the Union up-hill fire usually passed over their heads and did little damage while their down-hill fire was much more effective.

-Adding to the confusion of battle, COL Hartwell's 2nd Brigade (Colored) arrived on the field and was thrown in behind Potter's 1st Brigade as (unneeded) supports instead of being deployed as a tactical maneuver element to turn the Confederate position.
-Command, control and communication (C3) in the thick forest and swamp was difficult enough without further erosion of C3 by the intermingling the two brigades with one another.
+Adding to the confusion of battle, Col Hartwell's 2nd Brigade (Colored) arrived on the field and was thrown in behind Potter's 1st Brigade as unneeded supports instead of being deployed as a tactical maneuver element to turn the Confederate position.
+Command, control and communication (C3) in the thick forest and swamp was difficult enough without further eroding C3 the by intermingling the two brigades with one another.